Night0ps/Active-Directory-Home-Lab/README.md

 - Configure Group Policy Objects (Password Policy, etc.) | Done
 - Document troubleshooting steps | Done

-## 🏆 Why My Project Matters
+## 🚀 Why This Project Matters
-This lab closely resembles real-world sysadmin and cybersecurity tasks.
-By working on this project I am gaining hands-on experience.
+This lab closely mirrors real-world responsibilities in **Help Desk, IT Support, System Administrator, and Junior Cybersecurity** roles.
+It showcases practical hands-on experience with technologies widely used in enterprise environments.